Office of Science: Research funding

 More than 90 percent of the Office of Science budget is allocated to research and scientific facilities.
 The fundamental research areas in which the Office of Science has programs include physics and other basic energy sciences, biological and environmental sciences, and computational science.
 Support is provided for research activities in the national laboratories and universities.
 The office is the principal (or the single largest) source of U.S. federal government support for research in high-energy physics, nuclear physics, fusion energy, materials science, and chemical sciences.
 The Office of Science is estimated to provide 40 percent of the funding for basic research in the physical sciences in the United States.
 It is also a major source of funding for government-supported research in climate change, geophysics, genomics, life sciences, and science education.

 In constant dollars, Office of Science annual budgets for Basic Energy Science and Advanced Scientific Computing nearly doubled between fiscal years 1996 and 2009.
 Budgets for High Energy Physics and Biological and Energy Research remained relatively constant through that 14-year period.
 Nuclear Physics and Fusion Energy Sciences budgets were relatively static through most of the period, but had substantial increases in fiscal 2009.
 The increase in the Fusion budget reinstated the U.S. contribution to ITER, which was reduced significantly in the previous year.

 History

 DOE's Office of Energy Research was a predecessor to the Office of Science.

 In 2006, the Office of Science was placed under the oversight of the Under Secretary of Energy for Science, a new position created by the Energy Policy Act of 2005.

 Accomplishments and awards

 DOE lists 76 Nobel Prize winners as having been associated with Office of Science programs or facilities under DOE and its predecessor agencies.

 Organization

-The Office of Science is led by a Presidentially-nominated, Senate-confirmed Director and three senior career federal Deputy Directors.
+The Office of Science is led by a Presidentially-nominated, Senate-confirmed Director and two senior career federal Deputy Directors.

-The current director of the Office of Science is Asmeret Berhe.
-The current deputy directors are Principal Deputy Director Dr. J. Stephen Binkley, a longtime Energy Department scientist; Deputy Director for Science Programs Dr. Harriet Kung; and Deputy Director for Field Operations Juston Fontaine, a longtime Energy Department manager.
+The Director role is currently vacant.
+The current deputy directors are Deputy Director for Science Programs Dr. Harriet Kung and Deputy Director for Field Operations Juston Fontaine.
+Both are a longtime Energy Department managers.